 For those consumers who have moderately high incomes, the California Health Insurance Exchange programs may not be as economically attractive.
 However, there will continue to be private insurance programs sold through other markets that may be more affordable than those sold through the Health Insurance Exchanges.
 There are a number of insurance shopping sites that will continue to sell unsubsidized health insurance plans.
 Also, the White House announced that consumers who currently have health coverage can maintain those policies through 2014, even if they don’t comply with ACA.
 So you can preserve your current plan at its current cost for one additional year, as the health insurance markets work through the new program.

-We’ll be learning more in the coming months about the impacts of the ACA upon health insurance costs and I’ll share what I can with you.
-What seems apparent currently is that the ACA is functioning as it was designed to function. (for more about this, check out my blog about the need for health insurance reform) For those trying to figure out whether ACA is good or bad, I recommend that you disregard the pundits and politicians for the time-being.
+We’ll be learning more in the coming months about the impacts of the ACA upon health insurance costs and we’ll share what we can with you.
+What seems apparent currently is that the ACA is functioning as it was designed to function. (for more about this, check out my blog about the need for health insurance reform) For those trying to figure out whether ACA is good or bad, we recommend that you disregard the pundits and politicians for the time-being.
 The proof will be in the tasting of the premiums.

 For those you are interested in learning the true facts about Obamacare and its impact upon consumers, here’s a video blog that I recommend: